-West Bengal Chief Minister Mamata Banerjee has been accused, and not without reasons, for appeasing Muslims at the cost of enraging the Hindus.
-Her appeasement politics has in many ways helped the Bharatiya Janata Party to further its communal agenda in the state with sections of the people, especially on the right of the political divide.
-The Hindu right does not like the “special treatment” given to Muslims, be it in disallowing Durga Puja bisarjan (idol immersion) processions to make way for Muharram tazias or in appointing a Muslim to head a Hindu temple development board.
+West Bengal Chief Minister Mamata Banerjee has been accused of appeasing Muslims at the cost of enraging the Hindus.
+Her “appeasement politics”, it is said, has helped the Bharatiya Janata Party to further its communal agenda in the state.
+The Hindu right does not like the “special treatment” given to Muslims, be it in holding off Durga Puja bisarjan (idol immersion) processions to make way for Muharram tazias or in appointing a Muslim to head a Hindu temple development board.
 An oft-repeated line one hears in social media corridors these days is, “Hindus are threatened in West Bengal.”

 A report carried by The Hindu on July 12 is headlined thus: Enrolment of Muslims in Bengal varsities abysmally low, says survey.
 Elite educational institutions such as Presidency University, Indian Institute of Technology, Kharagpur, Visva-Bharati University and many others failed to enrol any Muslim student in 2015-2016, the survey conducted by the Ministry of Human Resource Development reveals.
 The percentage of Muslims in higher education institutions stands between 0 and 3 per cent in the state where Muslims make 27 per cent of the population.
 One of the main reasons for this is said to be the lack of education at the primary and secondary levels.